thinkcompany/think_dev-standards/development-standards/accessibility.md

 ## Imagery

 Image-based content and information play a prominent role in the modern web.
-The a11y standard expectations are very clear in their expectations for how this information should always be conveyed to screen-reader users: Always provide equivalent alternative text-based sources of the information conveyed.
+The accessibility standard expectations are very clear in their expectations for how this information should always be delivered to screen-reader users: always provide equivalent alternative text-based sources of the information conveyed.

 An important task for the developer is to *identify* all sources of visual information, and ensure that the alternative text-based information conveys all of the same information as the image.

 ### Color, Shape, Location

 Color is major factor in meeting WCAG 2.0 compliance on web pages.
-Low-vision users need contrast, color blind users will be unable to access information conveyed through certain color schemes.
+Low-vision users need proper color contrast.
+Color blind users will be unable to access information conveyed through certain color schemes.
 A required form field where the requirement is conveyed through a red border is insufficient.
 Please read the section on required fields and error reporting for more information on this topic.

 Shape and location are sometimes used to guide a visual users attention on a web page.
 This is an acceptable practice, so long as those same visual cues are translated in some for screen-reader users.